markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 This remote version serves as the communal or collaborative branch where we will update with completed enhancements and maintain a shared and stable development environment.

-This way a team member can simply pull down an updated version of the development environment by pulling down the `develop` branch from Github in order to get up to speed with the rest of the development team with the latest version of the development environment.
+This is a great way for a team member to update their development environment to the latest stable version by pulling down the `develop` branch from Github.

 Let's continue to the next step where we will learn how to communicate updates between our remote repo (Github.com) and our local repo (on our computer).